 What is plague?

 Plague is a disease caused by Yersinia pestis that affects rodents (e.g., squirrels, prairie dogs, or mice), other mammals (e.g., rabbits or hares), and humans.
-These bacteria are found in many areas of the world, including the United States.
-There are three forms of plague: bubonic, pneumonic (lung infection) and septicemic (bloodstream infection).
+These bacteria are found in many areas of the world, including the western United States.
+There are three forms of plague: bubonic (lymph node infection), pneumonic (lung infection) and septicemic (bloodstream infection).

 Who gets plague?

-Plague is rare in the United States, with an average of 7 human plague cases reported each year (range: 1–17 cases per year) in recent decades.
-Cases in the U.S. generally occur in rural and semi-rural areas in the west and southwest.
-Worldwide, about 1,000 to 2,000 cases of plague are reported every year.
+Plague is rare in the United States, with an average of 7 human plague cases reported each year (range: 1– 17 cases per year).
+Cases in the United States generally occur in rural and semi-rural areas in the west and southwest, particularly Arizona, California, Colorado, and New Mexico.
+Worldwide, about 1,000– 2,000 cases of plague are reported each year.

 How is plague spread?

 Plague bacteria are usually spread to people by the bite of an infected flea.
 The bacteria can also spread to people when they handle infected tissue or body fluids from an infected animal or when they inhale cough droplets from a person or animal with pneumonic plague.

 Symptoms of plague can include fever, chills, nausea, headache and body aches.
 Specific types of plague can also lead to other symptoms.
 Patients with bubonic plague develop swollen, painful lymph nodes (called “buboes”) usually in the groin, armpit, or neck.
 Patients with septicemic plague develop abdominal pain, shock, and organ failure.
 Patients with pneumonic plague develop cough with bloody or watery sputum.

 Symptoms of plague usually appear 1–6 days after exposure, depending on the form of plague.